armandofox/armandofox.github.io/_pages/students/advising.md

 -   For academic help (mentoring, tutoring, etc.): [HKN](http://hkn.eecs.berkeley.edu/), [UPE](https://upe.cs.berkeley.edu/), [CS Mentors](https://csmberkeley.github.io/#/) (especially for lower div CS courses)
 -   For general advising and stress/work environment related issues, you can always informally stop by the [CS Advisors' offices](https://eecs.berkeley.edu/resources/undergrads/cs/advising)
--   And if you find yourself in mental distress, [Dr. Christine Zhou](mailto:christinez@uhs.berkeley.edu) ((510) 643-7850) of University Health Services has drop-in and by-appointment hours in Bechtel.
+-   And if you find yourself in mental distress, [Dr. Christine Zhou](mailto:christinez@uhs.berkeley.edu) ((510) 643-7850) of University Health Services has drop-in and by-appointment hours in Grimes Engineering Center.

 # What happens in advising stays in advising